GuangShuaiWang/hompage/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**I'm an intern in the Shanghai AI lab.
-If you are intrested for me, please feel free to email me at [hiwangguangshuai@gmail.com](mailto:hiwangguangshuai@gmail.com).**
+**I'm a RA in the Shanghai AI lab.
+If you are intrested for my work, please feel free to email me at [hiwangguangshuai@gmail.com](mailto:hiwangguangshuai@gmail.com).**

 I am now working on bioinformatic and AI4Science, expecially on biology.